Middle School Program

 Live Oak’s middle school math program strikes a harmonious balance between exploration, discovery, structure, and connections.
 Our Common Core-aligned curriculum is designed to support the unique developmental stages of middle school students while igniting their creativity and initiative.
 Through dynamic lessons and group activities, students actively engage with mathematical challenges and reinforce core concepts.
 Embracing mistakes as integral to the learning journey, students are encouraged to take risks and refine their problem-solving approaches as they navigate through the curriculum.
 With a steadfast emphasis on structure and precision, students not only learn traditional algorithms but also explore innovative methods, cultivating both their organizational skills and accountability in their work habits.
 Students graduate from Live Oak equipped with mathematical proficiency, heightened confidence and insight into the elegance of mathematics.

-Curriculum by the Grade
+Math Curriculum by the Grade

 Common Core-aligned